MapsPeople/docs/collections/_product/index.md

 When you have a custom MapsIndoors Solution you also get access to the MapsIndoors CMS.
 Within the CMS you can manage locations within your solution; create, remove, update locations such as rooms, coffee machines etc. The content created within the CMS is the content that can be accessed and controlled via the SDKs (see the next section).

-The CMS is used for day to day management if a location needs to be moved (could be a printer or a coffee machine), if rooms get new names (meeting rooms for example), if access needs to be restricted to some locations etc.
+The CMS is used for day-to-day management if a Location needs to be moved (could be a printer or a coffee machine), if Rooms get new names (meeting rooms for example), if access needs to be restricted to some Locations etc.

 ![MapsIndoors CMS](/assets/product/CMS.png "MapsIndoors CMS")